Law Student Programs in OttawaAll Law Student Programs

 Our Ottawa office will participate in the 2L recruitment process for summer 2021 positions, focused on students in their second year of law school.
 We conduct our recruitment practices and process according to the Agreement between the Ottawa student employers, a copy of which can be obtained through your school’s Career Development Office.
 McMillan LLP also endorses the Ottawa Law Student Recruitment Ethics Protocol.

 Students interested in summer positions should submit applications through the viRecruit Applicant Portal.
 An application package should consist of a cover letter, resume, copies of official law school and post-secondary transcripts, and upper year intended course lists.
 We appreciate receiving law school GPA, if available.
-Letters of reference are accepted but not required.
+Please note that as part of our ongoing commitment to ensure a fair and inclusive recruitment process, we do not consider reference letters and/or writing samples as part of an applicant’s package.
+As a result, any reference letters and/or writing samples that are submitted will be removed from a candidate’s package before it is reviewed for consideration for our summer student program.
 Applications should be addressed to:

 45 O’Connor Street, Suite 2000